Economic Rescue Balloons Past $1 Trillion as Talks Resume

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

-Associated Press writers Jill Colvin, Darlene Superville, Matthew Daly, Mary Clare Jalonick, Ricardo Alonso-Zaldivar, Alan Fram and Padmananda Rama in Washington contributed to this report.
+Bev Banks contributed.
+Associated Press writers Mary Clare Jalonick, Bev Banks Ricardo Alonso-Zaldivar, Alan Fram and Padmananda Rama contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.